-In the following experiments we consider two matrices $A \in \mathbb{R}^{m \times n}$ and $B \in \mathbb{R}^{n \times q}$, and we set the outer dimensions m and k to 512 while we vary n.
+In the following experiments we consider two matrices $A \in \mathbb{R}^{m \times n}$ and $B \in \mathbb{R}^{n \times q}$ , and we set the outer dimensions m and k to 16 while we vary n.
 By doing so, we can measure the accuracy for larger values of n without hitting the memory limit of a single GPU.
-We generate random matrices A and B with entries drawn from the uniform distribution over the intervals (0,1] or (-0.5,0.5].
-We then split A and B into four fp16 matrices such that $\mathrm{fl}{64}(A)=\mathrm{fl}{32}(A)=A_1+A_2$ and $\mathrm{fl}{64}(B)=\mathrm{fl}{32}(B)=B_1+B_2$.
+We generate random matrices A and B with entries drawn from the uniform distribution over the intervals (0, 1] or (-0.5, 0.5].
+We then split A and B into four fp16 matrices such that $fl{64}(A) = fl{32}(A) = A_1 + A_2$ and $fl{64}(B) = fl{32}(B) = B_1 + B_2$ .

-In Figure 4.2 we plot the normwise and componentwise relative errors obtained by computing the product C = AB in fp32, fp16, and double-fp16 arithmetics on both

-V100 and A100 GPUs.
+In Figure 4.2 we plot the normwise and componentwise relative errors obtained by computing the product C = AB in fp32, fp16, and double-fp16 arithmetics on both V100 and A100 GPUs.
 For matrices with entries sampled from the interval (-0.5, 0.5], double-fp16 arithmetic is often significantly more accurate than fp16 arithmetic, but not always as accurate as fp32, especially on the A100.
-All three arithmetics provide results that are much more accurate than what the worst-case error bounds would suggest; this is due not only to statistical effects in the accumulation of rounding errors, but also to the fact that the matrix entries have zero mean [18].
+All three arithmetics provide results that are much more accurate than what the worst-case error bounds would suggest; this is due not only to statistical effects in the accumulation of rounding errors, but also to the fact that the matrix entries have zero mean [19].
 The results for matrices with entries in (0,1] are much worse.
 We observe a severe accumulation of rounding errors that leads double-fp16 arithmetic to be no more accurate than fp16 arithmetic for large values of n, and much less accurate than fp32 arithmetic.
 There is no breach in the theory: the worst-case error bounds in Table 2.1 are not violated, but the error of double-fp16 arithmetic attains its worst-case bound, growing linearly with n, whereas the error of fp32 arithmetic maintains a slower error growth well below the bound.
-To our knowledge, this is the first time this issue is reported in the literature.
-This may be explained by the fact that previous work on multiword arithmetic with tensor cores [14], [24], [31] mostly focused on matrices with zero mean entries.
+To our knowledge, this is the first time that this behaviour of the tensor cores for data in [0, 1) is reported in the literature.
+This may be explained by the fact that previous work on multiword arithmetic with tensor cores [15], [26], [34] mostly focused on matrices with zero mean entries.